cloud-dev-user/forex-app-okd/environment-setup.md

 ---

 ### 🧩 **File: forex-namespace.yaml**
-*(Make sure to use unique namespace for your forex chanllenge environment)*
+*(Make sure to use change namespace name below and in other file references for your forex chanllenge environment)*
 ```yaml
 apiVersion: v1
 kind: Namespace